My Tech Stack

 • Other Cloud Providers

-I have experience with GCP, IBM, and Azure from Coursera certificates.
+I have experience with GCP, IBM, and Azure from classes in my Masters and Coursera certificates.
 While not my primary tools, I can quickly get up to speed with them.

 Productivity